Consumption: in the Grand-Est region, the crisis has changed the habits of cross-border commuters

 Among these households, while 14% and 32% declare no or low impact on their consumption, 35% and 18% of respondents declare a moderate and strong impact respectively.

-The intensity of impact is also linked to distance from the border.
+The intensity of impact is also related to distance from the border.
 Those who admit to having been strongly impacted live on average 7.6 km from the border, compared with 12.6 km for those who say they have not been impacted.

 But above all, telecommuting, which was widespread and strongly followed during the confinement of the spring, led individuals to relocate their purchasing locations close to home, particularly when this was possible with sufficient local supply.
-The various forms of consumption by cross-border commuters have been impacted, as opportunistic purchases, as well as those linked to organized travel, have decreased with the flow of workers.
+The various forms of consumption by cross-border commuters have been impacted, since opportunistic purchases, as well as those linked to organized travel, have decreased with the flow of workers.

 Between rupture and opportunity